 Can I cancel homeowners insurance at any time?

 Yes, homeowners insurance can be canceled at any time, and you also have the right to a policy refund when you cancel.
 Most major insurance companies prorate refunds, meaning you can cancel at any time and get reimbursed for any unused policy premiums.
-But on the rare occasion, smaller mutual insurance companies may charge a financial penalty called a short rate cancellation if you cancel your policy before the policy’s expiration date.
+But on rare occasions, smaller mutual insurance companies may charge a financial penalty called a short rate cancellation if you cancel your policy before the policy’s expiration date.
 This penalty is typically 10% of the annual premium.

 When should I cancel homeowners insurance after selling my house?